 43A.15 Noncompetitive and qualifying appointments.

 Subdivision 1.
 General.
-Positions in the classified service may be filled other than by appointment from eligible lists only as provided in this section or other law, provided that appointments made pursuant to subdivisions 5, 6, 9, 10, 11, and 12 shall be subject to applicable provisions of collective bargaining agreements.
+Positions in the classified service may be filled other than by appointment from a finalist pool only as provided in this section or other law, provided that appointments made pursuant to subdivisions 5, 6, 10, 12, and 13 shall be subject to applicable provisions of collective bargaining agreements.

 Subd.
 2. Emergency appointments.
-An appointing authority may make an emergency appointment for up to 30 working days.
-If necessary, the commissioner may grant an extension of the emergency appointment for 15 additional working days.
+An appointing authority may make an emergency appointment for up to 45 working days.
 No person may be employed in any one agency on an emergency basis for more than 45 working days in any 12-month period.